Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance_traceable.md

     * Platform API token for authenticating with Traceable
 * Ensure you have the following tools installed:
     * The Axway Central CLI must be installed and Amplify platform connectivity is required to configure the Traceable agent
-    * Kubectl - compatible version with your Kubernetes cluster with Graylog deployment
+    * Kubectl - compatible version with your Kubernetes cluster with Traceable deployment
     * Helm 3.2.4 or later

 ## Objectives